Don Rickles' Rabbi: He Made Us All Equals

 The last time I had the chance to be in his company was a few months ago, when I sat with him and his wife Barbara at a birthday luncheon for a friend.
 No matter how much you read about Don Rickles, you cannot read enough about the devotion, patience and wisdom of his wife Barbara.
 Lovely and loving, she understood him top to bottom: As he often said, he was a very lucky man.

 At the luncheon, he was in a wheelchair and feeling very tired.
-He talked to about his father.
+He talked to me about his father.
 He told me that while not particularly religious, his father Max was the one who made sure the synagogue had everything it needed.
 His father was the one who took care of the poor and needy in their Brooklyn community.
 His father, he explained, was something of a contradiction — he wasn’t so much a believer in God as someone who believed in taking care of people.

 The lunch was on a Friday, and it was starting to get late.
 “Rabbi, you better run home for Shabbes, or I’m telling everyone you’re an apikorous” — the traditional Jewish word for "heretic."
 As I left, I realized how much he was like his father: traditional norms weren’t his way, but he had a deep reverence.
 He would have been disappointed if I hadn’t been intent on getting home before sundown.